ZhuangLab/Epigenomic_MERFISH/README.md

 7) Clustering algorithm by spatial distribution
 8) Tissue mosaic generation for all decoded spots in embryonic tissues

 All the codes are written in Matlab(2021a).
 Some MATLAB functions used in the code are from https://github.com/ZhuangLab/MERFISH_analysis.
-Correspondence: Tian Lu(tianlu@g.harvard.edu) and Xiaowei Zhuang (zhuang@g.harvard.edu)
+Correspondence: Tian Lu (lutian125@gmail.com) and Xiaowei Zhuang (zhuang@g.harvard.edu)